Anatomy and Function of the Heart Valves

-The heart consists of 4 chambers, 2 atria (upper chambers) and 2 ventricles (lower
+The heart has 4 chambers, 2 upper chambers (atria) and 2 lower chambers (ventricles).

-chambers).
 Blood passes through a valve before leaving each chamber of the heart.
+The valves

-The valves prevent the backward flow of blood.
-Valves are actually flaps (leaflets)
+prevent the backward flow of blood.
+Valves are actually flaps (leaflets) that act

-that act as one-way inlets for blood coming into a ventricle and one-way outlets for
+as one-way inlets for blood coming into a ventricle and one-way outlets for blood

-blood leaving a ventricle.
-Normal valves have 3 flaps (leaflets), except the mitral
+leaving a ventricle.
+Normal valves have 3 flaps (leaflets), except the mitral valve.

-valve, which only has 2 flaps.
-The 4 heart valves include:
+It only has 2 flaps.
+The 4 heart valves are: